kwhatmough/kwhatmough.github.io/list.md

 Bacon pizza, large | $25.00 | 1
 Applelager, can | $2.92 | 1
 apple cranberry cider, bottle | $8.25 | 1

+# Upcoming Orders

+## Bev
+- Pickup on Fri May 22 at 9am
+- Modify until Wed May 20